Skip to content

 Discovering Coimbra

-Coimbra is a city situated in the centre of Portugal halfway between Porto and Lisboa.
-For many centuries it was the sole University town of the country and hence renowned as cultural and scientific centre of Portugal.
-Being home to 140k inhabitants Coimbra today is certainly larger than the college campus it once was.
-While wandering the narrow streets and discovering the beautiful architecture Coimbra never feels like a big city though preserving the urban image like it was seen by the many generations of students which lived and studied here.
+Coimbra is a city situated in the center of Portugal, halfway between Porto and Lisboa.
+For many centuries, it was the sole University town of the country and hence renowned as a cultural and scientific center of Portugal.
+Being home to 140k inhabitants, Coimbra today is undoubtedly larger than the college campus it once was.
+While wandering the narrow streets and discovering the beautiful architecture, Coimbra never feels like a big city preserving the urban image like it was seen by the many generations of students who lived and studied here.
 Take a look for yourself.

 test